kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 1. It’s hard to mark a different SC as the default one.
 Cluster admin can choose between two bad solutions:

-    1. Cluster has two default SCs for a short time, i.e. admin marks the new default SC as default and then marks the old default SC as non-default.
+    1. Option 1: Cluster has two default SCs for a short time, i.e. admin marks the new default SC as default and then marks the old default SC as non-default.
 When there are two default SCs in a cluster, the PVC admission plugin refuses to accept new PVCs with `pvc.spec.storageClassName = nil`.
 Hence, cluster users may get errors when creating PVCs at the wrong time.
 They must know it’s a transient error and manually retry later.

-    2. Cluster has no default SC for a short time, i.e. admin marks the old default SC as non-default and then marks the new default SC as default.
+    2. Option 2: Cluster has no default SC for a short time, i.e. admin marks the old default SC as non-default and then marks the new default SC as default.
        Since there is no default SC for some time, PVCs with `pvc.spec.storageClassName = nil` created during this time will not get any